Hungry Healthy Happy

 • In a small bowl, mix together 50 ml Olive oil, 2 tablespoon Honey, 1 tablespoon Dijon mustard, juice of 1 Lemon and 2 Shallots.

-• Pour the dressing over the salad and season with 2 pinch Sea salt and black pepper.
+• Pour the dressing over the salad and season with 2 pinch Sea salt and ground black pepper.

 • Mix everything together so that all the sprouts and kale are coated.
 Serve topped with 50 g Parmesan shavings.